 Ventura County Emergency Medical Technician Schools

-Emergency medical technician (EMT) training is available in Ventura County, CA, at a couple of schools in the Ventura Community College District.
-This article highlights the courses and hands-on components of the programs at these institutions, and also includes a table of facts and figures on each college.
+Emergency medical technician (EMT) training is available in Ventura County, CA, at all schools in the Ventura Community College District.
+This article highlights the courses and hands-on components of the programs at two of these institutions, and also includes a table of facts and figures on each college.

 - Oxnard College offers more than 60 areas of study including EMT Basic training, which requires just a few months to complete.

 This table offers a quick way to compare a number of stats -- including enrollment numbers and tuition rates -- for the profiled colleges.
 Review it to help you get a better idea of which school might best fit your education needs.

 |Tuition & Fees (2017-2018)*||$1,388 in-state, $7,050 out-of-state||$1,388 in-state, $7,050 out-of-state|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)*||72%||87%|

 |Retention Rate (2017)*||70% for full-time students; 46% for part-time students||69% for full-time students; 50% for part-time students|